 The most significant environmental issues are soil erosion, desertification, air pollution and resulting acid rain, and pollution of rivers from agricultural run-off and urban discharges.
 In a country with relatively few major rivers and lakes, extensive water conservation and control measures are necessary to keep pace with rapid growth in water usage.

 Varies with climate, including temperate hardwood forest, dense coastal bush, Mediterranean scrub (including many varieties of aloes and proteas), vast grasslands of the veld dotted with flat-topped thorn trees, and bushveld scrub.
 South Africa’s native flora have been developed as garden flowers all over the world.
-Forest covers 8% of the land area, having declined at 1.8% p.a.
+Forest covers eight per cent of the land area, having declined at 1.8 per cent p.a.
 1990–2010.
-Arable land comprises 12% and permanent cropland less than 1% of the total land area.
+Arable land comprises ten per cent and permanent cropland less than one per cent of the total land area.

 South Africa’s wildlife, among which are the large mammals characteristic of the African grassland, includes species, such as the white rhino, that are endangered elsewhere.
 The game reserves such as the Kruger and Hluhluwe are considered among the world’s best.
-The wide range of bird-species includes many migrants from the northern hemisphere.
+The wide range of bird species includes many migrants from the northern hemisphere.
 South Africa was a founder member of the International Union for the Conservation of Nature and Natural Resources (IUCN).
+Some 24 mammal species and 41 bird species are thought to be endangered (2014).